Rdbrennan/3D-Print-and-Design/README.md

 Things I learned:

-  ● To take a photo and render it onto blender then trace over the object
+  ● To take a photo and render it onto blende

-  ●
+  ● Trace over an object that is rendered and turn into a 3D object

 #